mpelleau/AbSolute/README.md

 AbSolute is still in developpement, and have not been fully tested.
 Feel free to fill an [issue](https://github.com/mpelleau/AbSolute/issues) or contact any member of the developpement team if you want to report a bug or suggest a feature.

-Contributors: Marie Pelleau, Ghiles Ziat, Alexandre Marechal, Antoine Miné, Charlotte Truchet.
+Contributors: Marie Pelleau, Ghiles Ziat, Alexandre Marechal, Pierre Talbot, Antoine Miné, Charlotte Truchet.
 Supported by ANR CoVerif.

 ## Quick introductory example